smahadevan1993/ChaosMicroservice/README.md

 # ChaosMicroservice
-This simple microservice helps to execute chaostoolkit experiment .
+This microservice helps to trigger chaostoolkit experiment from any third party application / machine.

 You can import it to Eclipse and build with goal : clean install package Once you have done that , you will get the jar file inside target location of the project .